MJWootton-Research/Macchiato/README.md

 }
 ```

-To make Macchiato available for import to any Python instance or script, open "Settings" from the Start Menu and search for "advanced system settings".
-You will see a result for "View advanced system settings".
-Clicking on this option will open a window title "System Properties".
-On the "Advanced" tab, there is a button labelled "Environmental Variables", which brings up a window with the same name.
-In the beneath the "System variables" selection, click on "New...".
-In the field "Variable name" enter `PYTHONPATH` and in "Variable value" enter:
+To make Macchiato available for import to any Python instance or script, open *"Settings"* from the *Start Menu* and search for *"advanced system settings"*.
+You will see a result for *"View advanced system settings"*.
+Clicking on this option will open a window title *"System Properties"*.
+On the *"Advanced"* tab, there is a button labelled *"Environmental Variables"*, which brings up a window with the same name.
+In the beneath the *"System variables"* selection, click on *"New..."*.
+In the field *"Variable name"* enter `PYTHONPATH` and in *"Variable value"* enter:

 ```
 C:\Users\{YOUR_USERSNAME}\git\Macchiato
 ```

-Click "OK" on the three open windows to save your changes, which will take effect for any new PowerShell instance.
-If a variable called `PYTHONPATH` already exists, click "Edit..." instead, and append the directory of the Macchiato project folder to the of the "Variable value", separating it from the preexisting content with `;`.
+Click *"OK"* on the three open windows to save your changes, which will take effect for any new PowerShell instance.
+If a variable called `PYTHONPATH` already exists, click *"Edit..."* instead, and append the directory of the Macchiato project folder to the of the *"Variable value"*, separating it from the preexisting content with `;`.

 You may need to change the above paths if Macchiato was installed at a different location.
 Likewise, you may need to substitute `python3` for `python` in the profile file.